DanPeled/WoopWoop-Game-Engine/README.md

 > A game engine built in C# using the Raylib library.

 # Importing the library:
-In order to import the library using nuget use the `dotnet add package WoopWoopEngine` command.
+In order to import the library using nuget use the following command:
+> `dotnet add package WoopWoopEngine`.

 # Core features:
 - Entity Components System (ECS) : used to handle entity events and actions